jworozco/pm32/README.md

 # PM32 Project

 ## Overview
 The PM32 project corresponds to a logic circuit that does binary multiplication (32 bits).
 This repository contains all the necessary files, designs, and documentation related to the project.
 The code of the multiplier is coming from the openlane repo.
-The testbenches use cocotb, test my dut is simple direction test while testbench uses UVM to test the design.
+The testbenches use cocotb, test_my_dut is simple directed test while testbench(2) use UVM to test the design.

 ## Features
 - Binary Multiplier of 2 32 inputs mp, mc